 Frequently, your visitors may be clicking on some elements that are not on the top of your page.
 These elements might be below the so-called “fold line“.
 Click heatmaps can show that some content below the fold line is getting lots of clicks.
 In that case, it could be a good idea to move that content above the fold line since this could be a good item to grab your visitor’s attention and motivate them to stay on your website to explore more.

-In the Power Package, you can generate heatmaps that are specific for new and returning visitors.
+In the paid packages, you can generate heatmaps that are specific for new and returning visitors.
 This will give you a look into their primary and subsequent reactions to your web design.
 New visitors behave differently from those that know your website already, so it is likely that these heatmaps will look different, as well.

 - Check if your users are clicking where they should